kristinemlarson/gnssrefl/docs/pages/README_subdaily.md

 well-observed site (lots of arcs and minimal gaps), you can use the RH data themselves to estimate a smooth model for RH (via cubic splines) and then just back out RHdot.
-This is what is done in <code>subdaily</code> It will also make a second effort to remove outliers.
+This is what is done in <code>subdaily</code>

 Note: if you have a site with a large RHdot correction, you should be cautious of removing too many outliers in the first section of this code as this is really signal, not noise.
 You can set the outlier criterion